Patriots’ Drake Maye faces Broncos’ D and Jarrett Stidham steps in for Bo Nix in AFC title game - Boston News, Weather, Sports | WHDH 7News

 Key injuries

 Patriots: LB Harold Landry III (knee) has been ruled out.
-CB Carlton Davis (concussion protocol) and LB Marte Mapu (hip) are both questionable,
+CB Carlton Davis (concussion protocol) and LB Marte Mapu (hip) are both questionable. … WR Mack Hollins, who has been on injured reserve since Dec.
+27 with an abdomen injury, was activated on Saturday.
+He played in the first 15 games of the season prior to going on IR, catching 46 passes for 550 yards and two touchdowns.

-Broncos: WRs Troy Franklin (hamstring) and Pat Bryant (concussion) both participated in practice this week as did RB J.K.
-Dobbins, who had foot surgery in mid-November.
+Broncos: RB J.K.
+Dobbins, who returned to practice this week for the first time since foot surgery in mid-November, was ruled out. … WRs Troy Franklin (hamstring) and Pat Bryant (concussion) both participated in practice this week.
 C Luke Wattenberg appears ready to return from injured reserve.
 He went on IR with a shoulder injury last month.

 Series notes